FrancescoPesce/SE4HPC_project_part2/README.md

 - The file `Singularity.def` contains a container descriptor for the program.
 - The file `job.sh` is used to run the containerized application.
 - The file `.github/workflows/ci.yml` contains the Github actions used to execute the pipeline.
+- The files `output.txt` and `error.txt` contain the expected output and error from the execution of the application.
+As an additional step in the Github actions, we compare them with the results from the cluster to make sure the execution worked correctly.
-- We made minor changed to the rest of the repository to be able to use the file `src/matrix_mult.cpp` in the tests.
+- We made minor changes to the rest of the repository to be able to use the file `src/matrix_mult.cpp` in the tests.